 - The delivery valve of the pump is closed.

-- Priming of the pump is done. (priming includes filling the fluid in the suction pipe up to the level of the delivery valve, so that the no air pockets persist in the arrangement)
+- The priming of the pump is done. (priming includes filling the fluid in the suction pipe up to the level of the delivery valve so that the no air pockets persist in the arrangement)

-- The pump shaft and impeller are now rotated with the help of the external motor or any other mover, the rotation produces the forced vortex and vacuum on the impeller eye, causes liquid to rise from the sump into a suction pipe.
+- The pump shaft and impeller are now rotated with the help of the external motor or any other mover, the rotation produces the forced vortex, and vacuum on the impeller eye causes the liquid to rise from the sump into a suction pipe.

 - The speed of the impeller must be sufficient to produce the centrifugal head.

 - Now the delivery valve is opened then the liquid is lifted and discharged through the delivery pipe due to high pressure.

 - Before stopping the pump, it is essential to close the delivery pipe otherwise there may be a backflow of liquid from the high head reservoir.